On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

-always have Lebesgue measure zero.
-Again, this is analogous to the case of approximating the pseudospectra for bounded operators, where one uses the crucial property that the pseudospectrum cannot jump - it cannot be constant on open subsets of $\mathbb{C}$ for bounded operators acting on a separable Hilbert space \cite{shargorodsky2008level}.
-Assuming that the sets in (\ref{level_sets}) are null is the measure theoretic equivalent.
-Note, however, that it is straightforward to show that $S_{\epsilon}(A)$ is null for $A\in\Omega_{\mathrm{N}}$ through the formula $\|R(z,A)\|^{-1}=\mathrm{dist}(z,\mathrm{Sp}(A))$.
+always have Lebesgue measure zero (this is currently an open problem for general bounded operators).
+This situation is analogous to the case of approximating the pseudospectra of bounded operators, where one uses the crucial property that pseudospectra cannot jump - the resolvent norm cannot be constant on open subsets of $\mathbb{C}\backslash\mathrm{Sp}(A)$ for a bounded operator $A$ acting on a separable Hilbert space \cite{shargorodsky2008level}.
+The question of whether the sets in \eqref{level_sets} are Lebesgue null is the measure theoretic equivalent.
+Note, however, that it is straightforward to show that $S_{\epsilon}(A)$ is null for $A\in\Omega_{\mathrm{N}}$ through the formula $\|R(z,A)\|^{-1}=\mathrm{dist}(z,\mathrm{Sp}(A))$.} \item Given $A\in\Omega$, can we determine whether $\mathrm{Leb}(\mathrm{Sp}(A))=0$? \end{enumerate}

-The above problem functions are denoted by $\Xi_1^{L},\Xi_2^{L}$ and $\Xi_3^{L}$ respectively.
-In analogy to computing the spectra/pseudospectra themselves, $\Xi_2^L$ is, in fact, the easiest to compute and can be done in one limit for a large class of operators.
-We also have from the dominated convergence theorem that
+For the first two questions, we consider the metric space $([0,\infty),d)$ with the Euclidean metric.
+For question three we consider the discrete metric on $\{0,1\}$, where $1$ is interpreted as ``Yes'', and $0$ as ``No''.
+We denote the above problem functions by $\Xi_1^{L},\Xi_2^{L}$ and $\Xi_3^{L}$, respectively.
+In analogy to computing spectra and pseudospectra, $\Xi_2^L$ is the easiest to compute and can be done in one limit for a large class of operators.
+It also follows from the dominated convergence theorem that